 Mundaring Christian College also offers a Music Tuition Program in the following instruments: Piano, Drums/Percussion, Guitar, Violin, and Saxophone.
 Please see links below for further information and registrations packs.

 Mundaring Christian College offers a wide range of extra-curricular sport during the term.
 Students across both the Primary and Secondary years can join before and after school programs including Basketball, Futsal, Soccer, Hockey, Cross Country/Athletics and Mixed Games.
-Students who attend before school sport programs receive a free and healthy breakfast following their activity, while students who attend the after school sport program receive a healthy snack following their activity.
-Most programs are offered free of charge, however places can be limited due to popularity.
+Students who attend before school sports programs receive a free and healthy breakfast following their activity, while students who attend the after school sports program receive a healthy snack following their activity.
+Most programs are offered free of charge, however, places can be limited due to popularity.

 River and Bush Rangers